Here are a few simple ideas for you to celebrate Pentecost together as a family.

 Did you know that red is the colour of Pentecost?
 Many churches have red altar cloths to mark the liturgical season of Pentecost.
 Have a rummage through your clothes & see if you can find something red you can wear.
 T-shirt, socks, shoes or hat, wear something red to celebrate Pentecost.

-Hang your windsock in the garden & watch as the power of the wind makes it move, or hold your windsock high & run around the garden so you can feel the wind, reminding you of the rushing wind of Pentecost.
+Hang your windsock in the garden & watch as the power of the wind makes it move, or hold your windsock high & run around the garden so you can feel the wind, reminding you of the rushing wind of the Holy Spirit at Pentecost.

 Get baking in the kitchen together & create a special birthday cake!
-If you have them add some birthday candles, or you could make some flames from coloured icing.
+Add some birthday candles, or make some flame shapes from coloured icing.
 If you don't fancy making a cake, how about some birthday buns or biscuits, you could wrap some up & share them with neighbours or friends.

 Explore the power of wind & blow bubbles together outside.
 Blow as many bubbles as you can & watch as they float & eventually pop!
-As they fall & pop remember the tongues of fire landing on the heads of the disciples.
+As they fall or pop remember the tongues of fire landing on the heads of the disciples.
 Can you catch a bubble on your head?
+As you do, say thank you to God for this amazing day.

 You could even make some Giant Bubbles like these ones we made.

-5. Learn a New Language & Share it in a Pentecost Card.
+Learn a New Language & Share it in a Pentecost Card

 Make a Pentecost card to send to a member of your church family who you haven't seen for a while.
 You could decorate it with red or fiery colours, draw a dove, or even a Birthday Cake.